-I know, what I’m talking might sound like a hypothetical situation for you, but in reality it happens to many people.
-The only thing which you can do to ensure your peace of mind is: Take timely backup of your WordPress blog.
+I know, what I’m talking might sound like a hypothetical situation for you, but in reality, it happens to many users.
+The only thing which you can do to ensure your peace of mind is: Take a timely backup of your WordPress blog.

 Which WordPress folders you need to backup?

-For a WordPress blog, here are two things which you need to take timely backup of:
+For a WordPress blog, you need to take timely backup of these two:

 - WordPress database

-With your wp-content, and database file, you can restore you blog on any hosting.
+With your WP-content, and database file, you can restore your blog on any hosting.
 Additionally, you can also keep a backup of your .htaccess and Robots.txt file.

 3 Ways to take complete WordPress blog backup:

-One of the best WP plugins to take regular backups of your WP databases without having any hassle.
+One of the best WordPress plugins to take regular backups of your WP databases without any hassle.
 This plugin allows you to easily backup your database tables on your WP sites.
-Download the plugin here.
-Here is a quick video, to understand how to use WP-db backup plugin:
+Here is a quick video, to understand how to use WP-DB-backup plugin –

-This is a must have plugin to back up your WP sites, this plugin is an all-rounder when it comes to back up your blogs.
+This is a must have a plugin to back up your WP sites, this plugin is an all-rounder when it comes to backup your WordPress blogs.